-Whether through a smartphone, Google Assistant, Alexa, or Siri, ~50% of all searches will be conducted via voice in 2020.
+Whether through a smartphone, Google Assistant, Alexa, or Siri, ~50% of all searches are conducted via voice.

 VEO is SEO on steroids.
 Ranking at the top is literally everything.
 While the first organic result on a Google enjoys ~35% of all click-throughs, only the top result is returned for searches on a smart speaker.
 Just the top three results for voice search are delivered on mobile devices.